Quick Look

 In this activity, students act as civil engineers as they design and build paper towers.
 They must pay particular attention to designing the tower to withstand the forces of high winds, a problem that students may not have considered in the construction of tall buildings.

-Several solutions to this design challenge are more obvious than others, although students can definitely surprise you with unexpected designs that work quite well.
+Several solutions to this design challenge are more obvious than others, although students can surprise you with unexpected designs that work quite well.

-- Another solution involves having a very wide base for the tower to sit on, like a foundation.
+- Another solution involves having a wide base for the tower to sit on, like a foundation.

 Before the Activity